ROE10/web-scraping-retail-analytics/README.md

 5. Export                 → CSV + JSON with timestamp
 6. EDA                    → Pricing, ratings, category analysis
 ```
 ---

-## 📖 For Collaborators & Learners
-The notebooks/scraper_step_by_step.ipynb walks through the entire scraping pipeline cell by cell with detailed comments — from fetching a single page to exporting a clean dataset.
-Run it step by step to understand exactly how each part works before using the production script.

----
 ## ▶️ How to Run